Mueller's grand jury 'continuing robustly' even after report submitted, prosecutor says

 Breaking News Emails

-Assistant U.S. Attorney David Goodhand made the admission during a court hearing in Washington, D.C. about unsealing new details in a mysterious case involving an unidentified foreign company swept up in Mueller's probe.
+Assistant U.S. Attorney David Goodhand made the admission during a court hearing in Washington about unsealing new details in a mysterious case involving an unidentified foreign company swept up in Mueller's probe.

-U.S. District Chief Judge Beryl Howell asked Goodhand if the grand jury had concluded their investigation, given the fact that Mueller completed his probe when he gave his report to Barr.
+U.S. District Chief Judge Beryl Howell asked Goodhand if the grand jury had concluded their investigation, given the fact that Mueller has completed his inquiry.

 “No,” Goodhand said in response.
 “I can say it’s continuing robustly.”